 “Who are you?”

 Still silence.
 I am doomed to live alone in this dark place forever.

-The life of your Love will be your death.
+The life of your Love will be your reward, and your death.

 I look up, or down.